Oladipupo-01/LITA_CAPSTONE_PROJECT2/README.md

 Conclusion: The 'Basic' subscription type contribute more revenue than 'Standard' and 'Premium' subscription type.
 This shoes price sensitivity among customer.

 Recommendations: For the 'Standard' and 'Premuim' subscription type, the subscription service should adjust pricing or add more benefits to encourage upgrade.
 This is to maintain customer satisfaction and loyalty.

+#### Customer Count by Region
+Inference: This helps to understand where the most customer are located.

+Conclusion: The 'East' region has the highest customer count followed by the 'South' with a margin of 42 count.
+This indicate high demand in the 'East' thsn other regions.

+Recommendation: The region with low customer count 'West' and 'North' should be evaluated and the Subscription Service Company should consider marketing campaign to increase awareness.

+#### Average revenue per Customer
+Inference: This indicate the average amount each customer contribute to the total revenue.

+Conclusion: The 'South' and 'West' region have a higher average revenue which suggest that customers opted for high value and morr expensive subscription type, while the 'East' and 'North' have a low average revenue.

+Recommendation: To increase average revenue, the Subscription Service Company should consider offering value-added services or encourage upgrade.